![]() |

 Select Empty, Wavy and Water then hit OK.
 This makes your water something that you can walk right into.
 If you don't do this then your player will walk right on top of the water.

 Now we also want the water to be semi-transparent so it looks real.
 Hit the Pagedown button on your keyboard and we scope down into this block of water.
-Now hit the face/attributes button again and a new dialog box will pop up.
-At the very bottom of this dialog box there is a check box for transparent, check this box then enter 100 into the transparency value.
+Now hit the face/attributes button again At the very bottom of this dialog box there is a check box for transparent, check this box then enter 100 into the transparency value.
 Close the dialog box.
 There is no okay button.

 |